iifl-logo

 Mahindra Holidays & Resorts India Ltd Share Price Management Discussions

-Mahindra Holidays & Resorts India Limited ("Mahindra Holidays", "MHRIL" or "the Company") is a leading player in the leisure hospitality industry in India.
-Founded in 1996, the Company has established vacation ownership business in India, where it is the market leader with over 2.97 lakh members.
-Together with its Finnish subsidiary, Holiday Club Resorts Oy ("HCR"), Mahindra Holidays has over 3.5 lakh members and access to 152 resorts in India, Asia, Europe and the USA — making it the largest vacation ownership company outside the USA.
+Mahindra Holidays & Resorts India Limited ("Mahindra Holidays", "MHRIU or "the Company") is a leading player in the leisure hospitality industry in India.
+Founded in 1996, the Company has established vacation ownership business in India, where it is the market leader with over three lakh members.
+Together with its Finnish subsidiary.
+Holiday Club Resorts ("HCR"), Mahindra Holidays has over 3.6 lakh members and ~ 160 resorts in India, Asia and Europe — making it the largest vacation ownership company outside the USA.

-This Management Discussion and Analysis ("MDA") Report presents an overview of the operational and financial performance of the Company.
+This Management Discussion and Analysis (MDA) report presents an overview of the operational and financial performance of the Company.
 It also discusses the macroeconomic environment and opportunities, Mahindra Holidays strategy and important initiatives taken by it during the year.
-We begin with a summary of the Companys performance in 2023-24.
+We begin with a summary of the Companys performance in 2024-25.

 Summary and Key Highlights